davidward462/algorithms/notes.md

     - worst: O(n)
 - Collision reduction:
     - keep load factor low
-        - items in table per total number of array slots
+        - load factor = items in talbe / total number of array slots
-        - resize at load factor > ~0.7
+        - resize when load factor > ~0.7
     - use a good hash function
 - Collision resolution:
     - open addressing: look for an open spot in the subsequent slots of the array